jolie-huang/socialpulse-pt-2/README.md

 22. **A warnings tab within the navigation bar to view the number of warnings, reports, and disputes that must be attended to.**
 23. **Comprehensive functionality for disputing reports and warnings.**
 24. **Fisher-Yates Algorithm to recommend possible users to connect with.**
+25. **Blurring the post until they click the read button.**
+26. **The like/dislike/report post/read button shows list of users who did that action.**
+27. **CU is allowed to post ads and job applications that other users can click and apply, CU will pay the system (SU) by $0.1 for each click and application.**
+28. **ll users can search for messages based on author, keywords, with/without images and or videos, #of likes/dislikes.**
+29. **Any user receiving warning can dispute with the SU: if winning the dispute the warning is removed: if the warning is initialized by another user, the user who reported complained will be warned once; if the warning is by a surfer, the complained user is rewarded by 3 likes from the SU.
+Any CU/OU with 3 outstanding warnings will be given the choice of paying out the fine to remove the complaints or removed from the system.
+Any TU with 3 outstanding warnings will be demoted to OU with no warnings.**
+30. **TU/OU can post messages with <=20 words (an image is equivalent to 10 words, while a video is equivalent to 15 words) for free, any message >20 words will be billed by the system automatically with the amount (# - 20)*$0.
+1; a CU's message is billed #*$1 without free ones.
+If the user does not have enough money in the account, a warning is issued and when the user logging will be automatically directed to the payment page.**

 <p align="right"><a href="#readme-top">Back to top</a></p>